 The Polish Qualifications Framework (PQF) describes 8 levels of qualifications identified in Poland, which are referenced to the corresponding levels of the European Qualifications Framework, as defined in Annex II to the Recommendation of the European Parliament and of the Council of 23 April 2008.
 Qualifications in the PQF are defined in terms of knowledge, skills and social competences.

 The PQF assigns levels to full qualifications.
 Such qualifications are confirmed by a certificate or diploma.
-The levels of the PQF and corresponding certificates and diplomas are presented in the table below.
+The levels of the PQF and corresponding certificates and diplomas are described in the table below.

 ---|---|